DocsWriting Studio › Split editor (side-by-side) + multi-tab

 Right-click a tab for more options (Close others / Pin / Open in new split, etc.) — exact menu varies by platform / Slima version.
 Hover any tab to discover.

-⌘1-⌘9to jump to Nth tab, pin behaviour — different Slima versions may differ.
-Tooltip-hover and the command palette are the most reliable ways to discover current shortcuts.
+Unverified specifics: drag-to-reorder, pin behaviour — different Slima versions may differ.
+Tooltip-hover is the most reliable way to discover current shortcuts.

 Keyboard navigation